 Alongside our pottery we now sell the wonderful poetry of our collaborator, the makar Elizabeth Burns, part of whose legacy we hold.

 You can still see some work from the A Potter, a Painter and a Poet collaboration here,

 Special to this event was the film – PotterPainterPoet– directed by Sitar Rose.

 The book of the collaboration, which includes the DVD of the full documentary, is available here.

 See some of Paul and Junko’s work here:

 High Quality Handthrown Stoneware

-At The Meadows Pottery in Edinburgh’s Southside (we are close to the Summerhall arts venue) we offer a wide range of the highest quality traditional pottery and contemporary ceramics in handthrown stoneware, with prices from £2 to over £1500.
+At The Meadows Pottery in Edinburgh’s Southside (we are close to the Summerhall arts venue) we offer a wide range of the highest quality traditional pottery and contemporary ceramics in handthrown stoneware, with prices from £3 to over £1500.
 We accept commissions and we are always keen to discuss the possibilities with you.
 Everything is made by us, by hand.
-We are pleased to be able to tell you that we are now suppliers to the Michelin starred No.1 restaurant at the Balmoral Hotel.

 Here are some other recently made pieces.

 From the beginning we have focused on supplying customers directly with reasonably priced, high quality stoneware that is warm, simple and easy on the eye.